History of Sparta: The reforms of Lycurgus

-It is during the reign of King Charillos, that most ancient sources place the life of Lycurgus.
+It is during the reign of King Charilaus, that most ancient sources place the life of Lycurgus.
 Indeed, the Spartans ascribed their subsequent success to Lycurgus, who instituted his reforms at a time when Sparta was weakened by internal dissent and lacked the stability of a united and well-organized community.
 There are reasons to doubt whether he ever existed, as his name derives from the word for "wolf" which was associated with Apollo, hence Lycurgus could be simply a personification of the god.

 J. F. Lazenby suggests, that the dual monarchy may date from this period as a result of a fusion of the four villages of Sparta which had, up until then, formed two factions of the villages of Pitana-Mesoa against the villages of Limnai-Konoura.
 According to this view, the Kings, who tradition says ruled before this time, were either totally mythical or at best factional chieftains.
 Lazenby further hypothesizes that other reforms such as the introduction of the Ephors were later innovations that were attributed to Lycurgus.